"The logistics sector is still conservative"

-In this interview, Tanja Rosendahl, Managing Partner at Logtech VC F-LOG, talks about the potential of the logistics industry and explains why start-up founders in the field tick a little differently.
+In this interview, Tanja Rosendahl, Managing Partner at Logtech-VC F-LOG, talks about the potential of the logistics sector and explains why start-up founders in this field tick a little differently.

-At the latest since Sennder became a unicorn, the logistics tech industry (Logtech) has been getting a lot of attention.
-Now, F-LOG Ventures, a venture capitalist that focuses solely on startups in the logistics sector, launched earlier this year.
-Initially, the team behind it has a double-digit million amount at its disposal, with logistics group Fiege as the anchor investor.
-In an interview, Managing Partner Tanja Rosendahl explains what makes the sector special and which start-ups F-LOG is focusing on.
+Ever since Sennder became a unicorn, the logistics tech sector (logtech) has been attracting a lot of attention.
+F-LOG Ventures, a venture capital provider that focuses exclusively on start-ups in the logistics sector, was launched at the beginning of the year.
+Initially, the team behind it has an amount in the double-digit millions at its disposal; the anchor investor is the logistics group Fiege.
+In this interview, Managing Partner Tanja Rosendahl explains what makes the sector special and which start-ups F-LOG is focusing on.

-Ms Rosendahl, with F-LOG Ventures you focus on start-ups in the logistics sector.
-However, one tends to think of heavy trucks and large containers, and less of fancy apps and fast internet.
+Ms. Rosendahl, with F-LOG Ventures you focus on start-ups in the logistics sector.
+However, people tend to think of heavy trucks and large containers, rather than fancy apps and fast internet.

 That's not entirely wrong.
-The logistics industry still tends to be rather conservative, for example, when it comes to digitalization, it unfortunately still lags behind many other industries.
-At the same time, however, this also shows the enormous potential of start-ups in this sector to establish new business models and make them big.
-Sennder is certainly a big topic there as a unicorn, but the topic of gorillas also shows strong growth here.
+The logistics sector is still rather conservative today and unfortunately still lags behind many other sectors when it comes to digitalization, for example.
+However, this also shows the enormous potential of start-ups in this sector to establish new business models and make them big.
+Sennder is certainly a big topic as a unicorn, but the topic of gorillas is also showing strong growth here.

-For you, the delivery service is a logistics start-up?
+Do you see the delivery service as a logistics start-up?

 Absolutely.
 The business model is all about getting goods to the customer as quickly and efficiently as possible.
 This is about the last mile, which is currently a very important topic in logistics.
 The Gorillas example also shows very well how broad the market for logistics business models is.

 Many VCs were involved in Sennder and Gorillas in particular.
-So why do you need specialists like you?
+So why do they need specialists like you?

-Our unique selling point is, on the one hand, our know-how in the field of logistics, and on the other hand, the additional benefits we offer our portfolio companies through our industry network as well as the direct access to our anchor investor Fiege.
-Of course, broad-based VCs also appreciate this and are happy to exchange ideas with us on business models - or they approach us regarding financing consortia.
-Our specialisation is to recognise good business models at an early stage and to be able to support their development.
+Our unique selling point is, on the one hand, our expertise in the logistics sector and, on the other, the additional benefits we offer our portfolio companies through our industry network as well as direct access to our anchor investor Fiege.
+Of course, broad-based VCs also appreciate this and are happy to discuss business models with us - or they approach us about financing consortia.
+We specialize in identifying good business models at an early stage and supporting their development.

-What is different in the logtech sector than in other start-up sectors?
+What is different in the logtech sector compared to other start-up sectors?

-Let's talk about their initial investments.
-F-LOG led a round of funding at talpasolutions.
+Let's talk about their first investments.
+F-LOG led a financing round at talpasolutions.
 What made the company interesting for you?

-talpasolutions offers predictive analytics for heavy machinery as well as equipment.
-So far talpasolutions is mainly active in the mining sector.
+talpasolutions offers predictive analyses for heavy machinery and systems.
+So far, talpasolutions has mainly been active in the mining sector.
 The next step is to move into logistics.
-Here we can actively support them as F-LOG.
-The focus of our investment decision was mainly the technology and the future application area logistics.
+We can actively support them in this as F-LOG.
+The focus of our investment decision here was primarily the technology and the future application area of logistics.

-Smartlane is active in the area of optimizing scheduling processes.
-This primarily involves planning optimal routes on short and medium-haul routes and the best loading of vehicles.
-The AI that Smartlane has developed for this purpose can take all possible parameters and restrictions into account at the same time during optimization.
+Smartlane is active in the field of optimizing scheduling processes.
+This primarily involves planning optimal routes on short and medium distances and the best loading of vehicles.
+The AI that Smartlane has developed for this purpose can take all possible parameters and restrictions into account simultaneously during optimization.
 This holds huge savings potential for their customers.

 Your anchor investor Fiege could certainly be interested in such an offer.

 Through Fiege, for example, we can offer operational know-how or access to customers.
-Fiege as a potential customer is also interesting for many start-ups from the logistics sector.
-Talks with Smartlane have of course already taken place in this regard.
-In addition to the pure money, we thus offer the start-ups additional added value.
+Fiege is also an interesting potential customer for many logistics start-ups.
+Of course, there are already talks with Smartlane.
+In addition to the pure money, we offer start-ups additional added value.

 Have you consciously opted for early financing rounds so far?

-Indeed, we invest in the seed and Series A rounds.
-From a volume of 500,000 euros up to one million euros in a first financing round, we are there.
-We believe that our offering is most likely to help founders at an early stage.
-We know possible contacts in the industry, we can help with the search for personnel, and we can also open up the aforementioned access points to the logistics sector.
+We do indeed invest in the seed and Series A rounds.
+We are involved from a volume of 500,000 euros up to one million euros in a first financing round.
+We believe that our offering is best suited to helping founders at an early stage.
+We know potential contacts in the industry, can help with the search for personnel or open up the aforementioned access to logistics.

 FYI: English edition available